Olive Oil Soap

 Contains no palm oil, preservatives, perfumes or artificial ingredients.
 Contains only saponified olive oil (more than 80%) and bay laurel oil (a natural antibacterial).

-This is the soap I use in the shower and bathroom.
-It is not drying like other soaps, leaving the skin feel soft, and its humectant properties help the skin to retain its moisture.
+This is the soap I use in the shower.
+It is not drying like some other soaps, leaving the skin feel soft, and its humectant properties help the skin to retain its moisture.
 It is recommended for those with sensitive skin like me, and for those with eczema and psoriasis.
 It is completely safe for babies skin.

 Can be used for face, hair, and all over the body.
 It can be used for washing clothes; ideal if travelling!
 One soap for many purposes.

-This is a big block and I recommend slicing in half.
+This is a big block and I recommend slicing in half (warm the knife first).
 It may crumble a little along the cut line, but I simply bond any slithers onto one block when using for the first time.

 Sabun olive and laurel oil soap has been produced for centuries in the Middle East and is still used in the Hammams (traditional bathhouses) today.